universal-meaning-map/docs/readme.md

 - A CID looks like this: `baguqeeragkrzqs7df67d2qiwedqw56glsmwrssjhsp25mujxx5vdbu5yqbzq`

 ### IID - Intent identifier
-- While the `CID`allows us to reference a snapshot of an `abstraction`, we still need a way to reference the evolving idea of an `abstraction`, the `abstraction-intent`.
+- While the `CID`allows us to reference a snapshot of an `mind-abstraction`, we still need a way to reference the evolving idea of an `mind-abstraction`, the `abstraction-intent`.
-- The `IID`is the identifier of the container of an `abstraction`.
+- The `IID`is the identifier of the container of an `mind-abstraction`.
-- An `IID` is always mapped to the latest `CID`of a given `abstraction`.
+- An `IID` is always mapped to the latest `CID`of a given `mind-abstraction`.
 - An `IID`is composed of a `MID`and the `LIID`(`Local Intent identifier`)`.
 - An  `IID` looks like this: `QmXPTSJee8a4uy61vhAs35tM5bXDomSmo1BbTMUVAVbAGJsdqwz4ea`, the 46 first characters representing the `MID` and the latest 8 representing the `LIID`
 ![Intent identifier mapping timeline](images/abstraction_timeline.png)

 ### AREF - Abstraction reference